david-gap/WP-Mastertheme/classes/prefix_WPgutenberg/readme.md

 to replace the given download all button value
 There are two parameters inside this query.
 First parameter is the content and the second is the block attributes.
 WPgutenberg_gallery_downloadAllButton

+to replace the given zoom in text
+There are two parameters inside this query.
+First parameter is the default text and the second is the block attributes.
+WPgutenberg_zoom_in

+to replace the given zoom out text
+There are two parameters inside this query.
+First parameter is the default text and the second is the block attributes.
+WPgutenberg_zoom_out